He joined and joined. See what it brought him.

-In 1938 Koestler left the British Communist Party, for he did not appreciate how Joseph Stalin was dealing with his critics in the Soviet Union.
-Stalin had civilians killed in the millions - some murdered, some starved to death as victims of the deliberate killing policy, and some sent to Siberia, where estimatedly two or three millions died.
+In 1938 Koestler left the British Communist Party; he did not appreciate how Joseph Stalin was dealing with his critics in the Soviet Union.
 The total figure of civilians deliberately killed under Stalinism, is estimatedly around six millions.
 (Snyder 2011)

 In 1939 Kostler published his first novel.
-It was about the Spartacus slave revolt, where he used the story of Spartacus as an allegory for the corruption of socialism by Stalin.
+He used the story of Spartacus as an allegory for the corruption of socialism by Stalin.

 In September 1939, Koestler was arrested in France, wrongly assumed to be a security risk, and was imprisoned in a Concentration Camp until January 1940.
 His views on totalitarian rule appeared in his second novel, the anti-totalitarian and penetrating Darkness at Noon (1940).
 The novel was an immediate success.
 Among other things it gave vent to Koestler's disillusionment with the Communist party.
 The novel was followed by The Scum of the Earth (1941).

 Koestler joined the British Army in 1941, but had difficulty with military discipline.
 Next year he had other work, and began his third novel, Arrival and Departure (1943).